 Applications close on the 1st of June each year.

-The Plastic & Reconstructive Surgery Unit at the Royal Melbourne Hospital is offering a one year clinical Advanced Reconstructive Microsurgery Fellowship.
+The Plastic & Reconstructive Surgery Unit at the Royal Melbourne Hospital is offering an international one-year clinical Advanced Reconstructive Microsurgery Fellowship.
 The position is open to qualified overseas Plastic Surgeons eligible for temporary medical registration in Victoria.
-The Unit specialises in microsurgical reconstruction for breast, head & neck cancer and lower limb trauma.
-The Unit also manages a large number of general plastic surgery cases, including elective and post-traumatic hand and wrist surgery, facial trauma, brachial plexus injuries, melanoma and provides a broad reconstructive service to all specialties.
+The unit specializes in microsurgical reconstruction for breast, head & neck cancer and limb trauma.
+The Unit also manages a large number of general plastic surgery cases, including elective and post-traumatic hand surgery, bony facial trauma, brachial plexus injuries, melanoma and provides a broad reconstructive service to all specialties.
 There are more than 2,000 surgical procedures performed a year including 200+ free flaps.
-The Fellow is required to participate in 2-3 major head & neck lists and 1-2 breast reconstruction lists per week.
+The Fellow is required to participate in 2-3 major head & neck lists and 1-2 breast reconstruction lists per week and contribute to a research project leading to publication or presentation.
 The case load will also include emergency surgery and elective general plastic surgery lists.
 The Fellow will attend outpatient clinics and contribute to the management of inpatients.

 Job offer: TBC